vlhernandez/vlhernandez/_posts/2016-03-10-vectorized-raven.markdown

 Everyone always assumes you can just pop an image into Illustrator and the program will magically trace it into something that looks finalized.
 I've never seen auto-trace actually work, but then again I've never spent much time trying to get it to work.

 Instead, I took the pen tool and started drawing my curves.
 There are several curves within the flames where I had to fight a strong urge to convert them into something more uniform.
 Since this was an image with strong significance for the owner I didn't want to alter it too much.
-I think I managed to keep the original essence of the original drawing.
+I think I managed to keep the essence of the original drawing.